* Only AI programs offered by Computer Science Departments/Schools/Colleges are shown, see FAQ for more information

 However, our system currently cannot accurately handle websites that are formatted differently than this, which limits our ability to extract curriculum data from some programs.

 Unless it's in the official catalogue we do not list it.
 If it was recently added to the catalogue, it will appear next time the CIC refreshes the data (every quarter).
 If it is in the official catalogue, then please fill out a data correction form.
-(Please note that only AI programs offered by Computing Departments, Schools, or Colleges are shown.)
+(Please note that only Artificial Intelligence (AI) programs offered by Computing Departments, Schools, or Colleges are shown.)

 There are many reasons your school may not be listed—the most likely is that our software cannot handle the format of your website.
 Please fill out a data correction form.